clux/facemaulers/east/velddrinnsshar.md

 ## City
 Drow style city.
 But with undead creatures building.

+### Encounters
+Off the beaten path:
+#### Harpooning "The Lonely" which then calls in a Drider
+The drider will lower its weapon if they are close to killing it.

 ### Entertainment
 #### Drider bowl
 mutant driders crossed with demons (champions taken from prisons in menzo)